 Modernize Your Marketing Strategy

 While there's plenty of free marketing to do these days in the form of blogging, consider how you may need to invest in some paid advertising to really supercharge your sales.
-For example, Facebook ads or paid email platforms such as Aweber may help build your business' list much, much faster than an all-organic approach.
+For example, Facebook ads, email list building services like paid email platforms such as Aweber may help build your business' list much, much faster than an all-organic approach.
 Regardless of what you decide to do in terms of digital marketing, make sure you run some test campaigns first before needlessly burning a hole in your pocket.

 Give Your Site a Branding Makeover

 Your website is easily one of the most important aspects of your business, regardless of whether you run a digital company or brick and mortar firm.
 It's easy to neglect your site once you've got a steady stream of clients; however, that doesn't mean you should let your site sit stagnant.

 For example, you could easily hire a web designer or conduct an SEO audit to make sure your site is ticking all the boxes in terms of content, design and conversions.
 It may take fewer tweaks than you think to really improve your site's performance in terms of visitor engagement and search engines.
 Such an investment could easily be made for less than $100 when using the aforementioned freelance channels.